 "A further reinforcement, of the same idea, was derived from the cult of the angels, which, while pre-Christian in its origin, was heartily embraced by the faithful of the sub-Apostolic age.
 It seems to have been only as a sequel of some such development that men turned to implore the intercession of the Blessed Virgin.
 This at least is the common opinion among scholars, though it would perhaps be dangerous to speak too positively.
 Evidence regarding the popular practice of the early centuries is almost entirely lacking...”

 The only time when the Bible makes mention of the "Queen of Heaven" is in the context of Babylonian goddess worship (Jeremiah 7:18; 44:17-25).
 The Jews refused to reform their ways when confronted by the righteous Prophet Jeremiah regarding the Lord's fury.
 They were in a state of selfish rebellion against the Lord's commandments, as they in their idolatry were making icons and baking cakes to a foreign god.
-Why would any faithful Jewish woman want to be exalted with a title that was once used in blaspheming her God?
-How would that not be mockery?
-The Mary of the Bible and the Mary of the Roman Catholic Church are as far apart as day is to night.
+Why would any faithful Jewish woman want to be exalted with a title that was once used in blaspheming her God (considering Jewish sensitivities to idolatry)?
 This excerpt from the author is also worthy of consideration:

 "Understanding Mary as queen mother sheds light on her important intercessory role in the Christian life.
 Just like the queen mother of the Davidic kingdom, Mary serves as advocate for the people in the Kingdom of God today.
 Thus, we should approach our queen mother with confidence, knowing that she carries our petitions to her royal son and that he responds to her as Solomon did to Bathsheba: "I will never refuse you."